IELP FAQ

 Q. What internships have been available to students?

-A. Prior IELP students have interned at Nexen in Houston and in Calgary, Inter Pipeline, the Canadian Institute of Resources Law and the Alberta Utilities Commission.
+A. Prior IELP students have interned at Nexen in Houston and in Calgary, Inter Pipeline, the Canadian Institute of Resources Law, the Alberta Energy Regulator, the Alberta Utilities Commission, CITO Energy Law, Gran Tierra & Pacific Energy Canada.

 Most students seeking an internship have secured one but an internship is not guaranteed.
 Typically, students aim to secure an internship in the summer when they are not working with a firm.